KhronosGroup/webcl-validator/README.md

 helper code, such as OpenCL type and builtin definitions.

-Building with Windows MinGW + MSYS
+Building with Windows MinGW + MSYS (not tested recently since we changed to Visual Studio express)
 ----------------------------------

 Get CMake for Windows